fireundubh/playwithfire/unity/turning-a-release-build-into-a-debug-build.md

 {.is-warning}

-## Step 3: Convert the PDB to MDB
+## Step 3: Convert PDB to MDB (optional)

-Unity loads MDB files, not PDB files.
-We need to convert our new PDB to MDB.
+For assemblies compiled with `msc` (the Mono compiler), Unity loads MDB files, not PDB files, so for those assemblies, we need to generate an MDB from our new PDB.

 Execute this command:

 ```
 "%UNITY_MONO%\bin\mono.exe" "%UNITY_MONO%\lib\mono\4.5\pdb2mdb.exe" "<target_assembly_dll>"